 Regularly timed meals can also help you maintain a healthy metabolism and energy levels, he adds.

-Additionally, going to bed with a full stomach or not eating the right ratio and amount of carbs and protein on either side of a workout can mean that you’re not getting the most from all that work, something we’ll delve into in just a moment.
+Additionally, going to bed with a full stomach or not eating the right ratio and amount of carbs and protein on either side of a workout can mean that you’re not getting the most from all that work, something we’ll delve into in just a moment

-Do You Need to Eat Breakfast?
+Do You Need to Eat Three Meals a Day?